marcoleino/eyeDo_Android/README.md

 # eyeDo: an Android Application for the Visually Impaired that use LytNet Neural Network to recognize Pedestrian Traffic Light

+The dataset and model we used for our project is based on the ones used for the project "ImVisible", explained at this link: https://arxiv.org/abs/1907.09706.

 ## Introduction
 The strategy that has been followed is described in the following image: